SCF-org/scf/README.md

 Automate static website deployment to AWS S3 and CloudFront with a simple, powerful CLI tool.

-**Current Version:** 2.1.0
+**Current Version:** 3.0.0

-> **What's New in v2.0.0**: CloudFront Free tier pricing plan compatible!
-Now uses AWS Managed Cache Policy (CachingOptimized) instead of legacy cache settings.
-Switch your distribution to Free plan ($0/mo) in AWS Console to avoid unexpected charges.
+> **What's New in v3.0.0**: Enhanced security with Origin Access Control (OAC)!
+S3 buckets are now private and only accessible through CloudFront.
+CloudFront is always enabled for security - no more `enabled` option needed.

 ## Table of Contents